 AMT is more than just sitting in the classroom.
 The college and the manufacturer work closely together to enhance student learning.
 In addition to gaining skill mastery in the educational portion of the program, students learn about the culture of manufacturing through manufacturing workshops such as safety culture, lean manufacturing, problem solving, etc. Opportunities to increase communication and presentation skills as well as develop work ethic are also available.
 Students earn a wage while attending college and gain priceless work experience with global and local manufacturers.

 - If you are a dual credit student at a KCTCS school (Bluegrass, Maysville, Gateway, etc) you should already have a KCTCS student ID number and will not have to fill out the BCTC application.

-- Minimum college placement scores are met in each area (Math, English, and Reading).
-Minimum college placement scores can be in the following ways:
+The selected candidates must reach the minimum college placement scores in each area (Math, English, and Reading) by August 1st.
+However, it is best if you reach the minimum score before filling out the application.
+Minimum college placement scores can be met in the following ways:

 - ACT: 19